MaxMorgenstern/EmeraldAI/EmeraldAI/Data/ComputerVisionData/readme.txt

- This folder contains images of known persons for reference.
+ This folder contains datasets for computer vision.